lhebates/stataRun/README.md

 ## Installation

-Install as a normal vscode extension by searcing for stataRun in the vscode extension marketplace
+Install as a normal vscode extension by searching for stataRun in the vscode extension marketplace
 ## Release
-2.0.1
-  - Improvement for working on Windows and Linux
+2.0.4
+  - Added functionality to execution in stata by include, rather than do
+  - Added stata language condition in all stataRun keyboard shortcuts, so that the shortcuts will not affect other programming languages